Yao-Dou/legal-checklist-definitions/README.md

 - Things they must stop doing
 - Changes they must implement

+**Important:** Do NOT include timeframe information (dates, durations, deadlines) as these are captured separately in items 16 (Dates of All Decrees) and 18 (How Long Decrees Will Last).

 **Example:** "Defendant must implement new hiring practices and provide quarterly reports"

 ### 18. How Long Decrees Will Last